amir4929/dsre-tech-challenge/README.md

 This is the SRE Tech challenge.
 We use this challenge to help measure a candidate's technical capabilities and fit for working at SRE.

-The scope of this challenge is to deploy a simple GTD application backed by a PostgreSQL database into a cloud environment of your choice (AWS, Azure, or GCP).
+The scope of this challenge is to deploy a Example Voting App](https://github.com/dockersamples/example-voting-app) into a cloud environment of your choice (AWS, Azure, or GCP).

 ## Assessment Requirements